7thLucas/full-app-6a2a2-757f7-4642/_doc/product-overview.md

 # Product Overview

-> Status: Scoped and ready to build (first-run).
-Core direction, primary user, day-one focus, name, and brand are confirmed.
+> Status: MVP built and live (first-run complete).
+Core direction, primary user, day-one focus, name, and brand are confirmed and reflected in the shipped app.

 ## What it is
 **SimpleCRM** — a lightweight CRM for tracking contacts, logging interactions, and seeing the sales pipeline at a glance.
 The name sets the promise: it stays fast and uncluttered for a one-person pipeline.